 These heavy parasite-resistant goats weigh about 200 pounds on average, regardless of sex, once they reach maturity.

 These miniature goats were once thought to be merely popular petting zoo attractions.
 They arrived in the United States during the 1950s aboard a ship from South Africa – along with the big cats they were supposed to feed on the way to American zoos.

 Pygmy goats are very muscular for their compact size.
-On average, a mature female Pygmy goat weighs in around 60 to 86 pounds.
+A mature female Pygmy goat weighs around 60 to 86 pounds.

 Meat Goat Nutritional Needs

-Supplementing a meat goat’s diet with winter rye, red winter wheat, and corn fodder will help them both retain and increase their weight during the winter months through the early weeks of spring.
+Supplementing a meat goat’s diet with winter rye, red winter wheat, and corn fodder will help them retain and increase their weight during the winter months through the early weeks of spring.